China: Living

 - Cost of Living

-- Major Chinese cities are now considered among the most expensive in the world.
-Shanghai and Beijing are respectively ranked 7th and 10th most expensive cities in the world according to the Mercer Index 2016.
+- Major Chinese cities count among the most expensive in the world.
+Shanghai and Beijing are respectively ranked 12h and 13th most expensive cities in the world according to the latest available edition of the Cost of Living Worldwide City Rankings Survey by Mercer.

 - Quality of Life